AndrewMichael2020/health-huddle/README.md

 Maya Singh, the Lead BI Analyst Agent and huddle lead, arrived first.
 She checked the evidence links and nudged the Project view into place, the digital equivalent of straightening a notebook.
 An inventory card waited in Review.
 Two mapping cards stood in In Progress.

 “Morning,” she said.
-“Let’s work through the overnight results and agree what moves, what blocks, and what needs a human decision.”
+“Let’s work through the overnight results and agree on which items move, which we can mark as blocks requiring our review, and which need a human decision.”

 She gave the floor to Daniel Cho, the Analytics Director Agent.
 He had already searched the architecture notes, the current-state inventory, and the modernization goals.
 He spoke without hurry.